drfahadhameedkhan/drug-trafficking-network-analysis/README.md

 ## Overview

 This repository contains code and analysis for a graph-theoretic study of transnational drug trafficking networks.
-The network represents a multi-layered illicit supply chain spanning source, transshipment, distribution, and market nodes across multiple world regions.
-The analysis draws on published criminological literature and applies formal network science methods to identify structural vulnerabilities, key broker nodes, and trafficking communities.
+The network represents a multi-layered illicit supply chain spanning source, transshipment, distribution and market nodes across multiple world regions.
+The analysis draws on published criminological literature and applies formal network science methods to identify structural vulnerabilities, key broker nodes and trafficking communities.

-This work bridges the author's criminological research on transnational trafficking (Khan, 2025) with computational methods from social network analysis and complex systems science.
+This work bridges the author's criminological research on transnational drug trafficking (Khan, 2025) with computational methods from social network analysis and complex systems science.

 ---

 ## Research Questions

 1. **Degree Distribution:** Does the network exhibit scale-free properties consistent with preferential attachment?
 What does the degree distribution reveal about hub nodes?
-2. **Centrality:** Which nodes occupy the most structurally critical positions, and how do different centrality measures (degree, betweenness, closeness, eigenvector) diverge in their identification of key actors?
+2. **Centrality:** Which nodes occupy the most structurally critical positions and how do different centrality measures (degree, betweenness, closeness, eigenvector) diverge in their identification of key actors?
 3. **Community Structure:** Do algorithmically detected communities correspond to geographically or functionally coherent trafficking corridors?
 What does modularity reveal about network cohesion?
-4. **Broker Identification:** Which transshipment or distribution nodes serve as structural bridges, and what are the disruption implications of removing them?
+4. **Broker Identification:** Which transshipment or distribution nodes serve as structural bridges and what are the disruption implications of removing them?

 ---